|

 and honor gen'rously.

-And still he does not change.
+and still he does not change.

 5 He gives not out his own money

-For interest in exchange.
+for interest in exchange.

 Against the innocent,

-a reward he'll not take,
+a reward he'll not take.

-for he who really does these things,
+Now he who really does these things,

 the world will never shake.